YukiSakuma/get_toonily_notifications/README.md

 You can change how long it must wait before checking again by changing the time.sleep argument.

-If the manhwa already ended, it will raise the **EndedManhwa** exception that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the manhwa it will automatically copy the chapter link using copy method of **pyperclip** and it will popup a box that says it copied the chapter link.
+If the manhwa already ended, it will raise the **EndedManhwa** exception that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the manhwa it will automatically copy the chapter link using copy method of **pyperclip** and it will popup a window box that says it copied the chapter link.